 continued substance use despite knowledge of physiological or psychological problems induced by substance use [2]

 Fifteen studies were identified for cannabis dependence prevalence, covering 7 countries.
-Since there is so little data available on cannabis dependence, cannabis use prevalence is also included in the analysis, increasing the prevalence data to 101 studies covering 92 countries.
-To avoid overestimation with the inclusion of cannabis use, a study-level covariate was included for prevalence type (cannabis use or dependence).
+Since there are few data available on cannabis dependence, data points for the prevalence of cannabis use are also included in the analysis, increasing the prevalence data to 101 studies covering 92 countries.
+To avoid overestimation with the inclusion of cannabis use, a study-level covariate distinguishes between cannabis use and dependence data.
 Study level covariates will be discussed in more detail in Chapter ??.
-However, for simplicity the following examples only use cannabis dependence prevalence data.
+However, for simplicity the following graphs show cannabis dependence prevalence data only.

 Above: Global data for cannabis dependence.